 As described in the Wellcoaches course, organize your mind®, the brain has many different states, 12 to be exact: Meta Awareness, Collaborate, Rapport, Peak Flow, Mind Wandering, Nonlinear, Strategic, Think, Imagine, Open Awareness, Evaluate and Embodied Learning.
 All of these states are important and should be visited regularly.
 As I studied this information, I found that my brain tended to reside in only a few brain states.
 I almost never went into the brain states Nonlinear or Imagine, and I was barely aware of entering others.

 This was an Aha! moment for me.
 It was liberating to learn that sitting in the sun and appreciating nature for a few minutes in a state of open awareness was beneficial to my brain.
-To keep my brain healthy and balanced, I need to let go and let my mind wander.
-Being a driven type-A personality, I didn’t appreciate many of the brain states that, to me, seemed wasteful.
-With this new knowledge, I can relieve myself of guilt when I take my dogs for a walk and follow their example of immersing myself in sensations.
+Thus, in order to keep my brain healthy and balanced, I need to let go and let my mind wander.
+Since I'm a driven type-A personality, I didn’t appreciate many of the brain states that, to me, seemed wasteful.
+With this new knowledge, though, I can relieve myself of guilt when I take my dogs for a walk and follow their example of immersing myself in sensations.

 Do you tend to use a few brain states predominantly?

 Find out by taking the brainsets quiz, offered by Dr. Shelley Carson, Harvard Psychologist and author of Your Creative Brain.
 My results showed that I was twice as likely to use my reason brainset over any other state, and that I employed a deliberate approach three times more often than being spontaneous.

 Moore advocates taking “brain breaks”: letting the brain go into alternate states throughout the day to recharge your brain.
 At first, you may have to make a conscious choice, like I did, to enter these other mindsets.
 With repetition, however, it will become more automatic.